 Publishing your research

-Requirements for open aceess publishing
+Funders' requirements for open access publishing

-Research funders are increasingly demanding that publicly funded research be published with open access.
-Examples are Forte, the European Research Council (ERC), Formas and Horizon 2020 (the European Commission).
-Open access publishing of research is considered to promote dissemination and use.
-The Swedish Research Council (VR) requires that projects awarded grants from October 2022 must publish with immediate open access.
+Examples include Forte, the European Research Council (ERC), Formas and Horizon 2020 (European Commission) as well as the Swedish Research Council (VR) which requires that projects funded from October 2022 must be published with immediate open access.

 Publishing costs

-Creative Commons licenses (CC licenses) are copyright tools used to facilitate the distribution and reuse of creative works.
-The copyright holder of a work can easily communicate how others can use the work via a CC license.
+Creative Commons licenses (CC licenses) are copyright tools that make it easier to share and reuse creative works.
+The use of CC licenses is standard practice in open access publishing.The copyright holder of a work can easily communicate how others can use the work by using a CC license.
+It acts as a permission to use, given in advance.
+It means that those who wish to re-use a work do not need to seek permission to do so, as long as the conditions are met.

 When choosing a license for your publication, keep in mind that any condition attached to the license could potentially hinder the distribution and use of your publications and figures.
 The most permissive license provides the best opportunities for maximum spread.